Depth analysis of variational quantum algorithms for heat equation: INTRODUCTION

-Currently, there is a great interest in implementing quantum algorithms on NISQ devices.
-Most of NISQ device proposals are based on variational approaches.
-The essence of such algorithms is a combination of the classical minimization for some objective function whose values are found by means of the quantum computer.
-In particular, the variational algorithms have demonstrated their effectiveness in the presence of noise \cite{cerezo2021variational,wang2021can,fontana2021evaluating,lubasch2020variational,yang2021variational,liu2021variational,bravo2019variational}.
+An alternative approach to the solution of linear equations on quantum computers is variational algorithms.
+The essence of such algorithms is a combination of the classical minimization for some objective functions whose values are found by means of the quantum computer.
+In particular, the variational algorithms have demonstrated their effectiveness in the presence of noise \cite{cerezo2021variational,gonzalez2021pricing,alghassi2022variational,wang2021can,fontanela2021quantum,fontana2021evaluating,kubo2021variational,lubasch2020variational,yang2021variational,liu2021variational,bravo2019variational,radha2021quantum}.
 However, there are limitations to the effectiveness of the objective function minimization, including noise-induced barren plateaus \cite{wang2021noise,cerezo2021cost}, as well as the suppression of cost gradient magnitudes \cite{holmes2022connecting}.